Kayizoku/mpv-rename/README.md

 Once thats's done, like any other script.
 Simply place "rename.lua" inside ~~/scripts/ directory.
 Create the folder if it dosen't exist.

 After you’ve added in mpv-user-input in the corresponding places.
-Simply place `rename.lua` inside `~~/scripts/` directory.
+Simply place `rename.lua` inside `scripts` directory.
 Create the directory if it dosen’t exist.
-Note:  `~~/` refers to the mpv config directory.
 This script has only been tested for Windows, but should work on Linux.

 ## In-use
 You can rename any files directly from MPV.
 The hot-key is set to `F2` on the current file in focus.
 Once that's pressed, a input field will show under the screen and the initial filename will be written out.
 You can edit the original name or remove it completely and rename it.
 It's worth noting: renaming won't affect the extension and adding another say `.mp4` will simply duplicate it if it already exisists.
 Pressing `ENTER` after new filename is written will reload the file and fetch the new name.
 Playlist will be reloaded as well and remove the original file to avoid duplication.
 To cancel and on-going rename request simply press `ESC` either while input field is empty or contains a value.